Exponential Random Graph Models (ERGMs)

 See exponential families and network data analysis, naturally.

-Around 2011, I set out to show that maximum likelihood estimation is consistent for ERGMs, because they seemed like the best kind of network model going.
-Doing so radically changed my perspective on these models; for instance, I became convinced that maximum likelihood generally isn't consistent, because these models aren't even self-consistent about what happens as we see more data.
+Around 2011, I set out to show that maximum likelihood estimation is consistent for ERGMs, because they seemed like the best kind of network model available.
+Doing so radically changed my perspective on these models; for instance, I became convinced that maximum likelihood generally isn't consistent for them, because these models aren't even self-consistent about what happens as we see more data.
 But that story is a little long to tell here; see here, or just read the paper.
+(In retrospect, some of the same issues were pointed out by Snijders (2010), a paper I absolutely should have known about, but didn't.)

 - Recommended, over-views: